davestearns/tutorials/src/ids.md

 In these cases, the security tradeoff of ordered IDs becomes more dangerous.
 If an attacker can guess a valid ID, they gain immediate access to that resource, even if no one shared the link with them.

 Although it might be tempting, it's a bad idea to use ordered IDs, especially Snowflake IDs, for authorization tokens.
-Instead, you should use a cryptographically-random 128-bit value, and if possible, [digitally sign](crypto.md#digital-signatures) it using a secret key known only on the server.
+Instead, you should use a cryptographically-random value of sufficient length (128 or even 256 bits), and if possible, [digitally sign](crypto.md#digital-signatures) it using a secret key known only on the server.

 In the next tutorial, I'll show you in detail how to generate and verify these [authorization tokens](auth-tokens.md).